WhiteStar-Communications/HyperSpace-Service/README.md

 ### Command Responses
 The command server will return a JSON response after receiving a valid or invalid command.

--You will receive `{"ok":true}` if the command sent was valid and successful.
+- You will receive `{"ok":true}` if the command sent was valid and successful.
 The response may have additional data, which will be included in a seperate field.
 For example, `{"cmd":"status"}` will return `{"ok":true,"status":"connected"}`.

--You will receive `{"ok":false}` if the command is invalid or valid but cannot be executed successfully.
+- You will receive `{"ok":false}` if the command is invalid or valid but cannot be executed successfully.
 Failed command responses also include additional details explaining the error.
 For example, a valid but unsuccessful command would be sending `{"cmd":"addIncludedRoutes","routes":""}`, which results in `{"ok":false,"error":"No included routes were provided"}`.
 An invalid command results in `{"ok":false,"error":"unknown cmd"}`.

 ### Tunnel Events